 National University's Approach

 At NUHS, our foundation is rooted in traditional Chinese medicine (TCM), as are all major styles.
 While we provide a strong basis in TCM, we also expose our students to other styles, which are beneficial for their future career.
-You can learn more about the field of acupuncture and our program by visiting our website.
+You can learn more about what it would mean to enroll in an acupuncture program by visiting our website.

 Interested in learning how to begin your career in acupuncture?
 Check out our resource guide for helpful insights and professional guidance.